samaea/virtual-assistant-workshop/README.md

        - LUIS Authoring Key (found at https://luis.ai/user/settings): **{YOURLUISAUTHORINGKEY}**

         ![Virtual Assistant - PowerShell deploy VA](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/skill-ps-deploy.png)

+  1. **Please wait** until the PowerShell deployment finishes before proceeding otherwise you may face unexpected errors.

   1. The Point of Interest (POI) Skill adds the funtionality to the bot to find points of interest and directions, powered by Azure Maps and FourSquare.
      The template automates the deployment of the POI skill, however we need to insert the Azure Maps API key manually: